shoaib7k/crud-app/README.md

 # crud-app

-clone the whole project and change directories to server by- cd server then install npm by npm install create the new mysql database 'testdb'
+Clone the whole project and change directories to server by- cd server.
+Then install npm by npm install
+ Create the new mysql database 'testdb'
  For seeding the initial database with Product and Brand write command- sequelize db:seed:all Now write- node server.js or npm start to fire up the server.
 The server will run on localhost:8050